 I think the word “frugal” has a bad rap.
 People seem to think that living a frugal life means living a life of sacrifice.
 That simply isn’t true.
 With frugal living, you’re eliminating the excess and the stuff you don’t need, so you can have money for the things that bring you joy and fulfillment.
 Now who doesn’t want that?
-Fortunately, changing over to living a more frugal life is a pretty simple thing to do.
+Fortunately, these frugal living tips are easy to follow and easy to implement.

 Where’s the Money?

 Just like in the last post when we talked about finding ways to save on electricity by being mindful of how you live in your house, you need to be mindful of how you spend your money.
 You don’t necessarily need to do a formal budget (I don’t) but you should have a pretty good idea of where your money goes.

 An easy way of doing this is by scanning your bank account.
 My husband and I use our debit cards for almost everything so it’s easy to see how we spend our money.
 It can be pretty eye-opening and you might find you spend a lot more on certain things than you ever imagined (Husband: I’m looking at you with your Dunkin’ Donuts runs).
 Once you know where your money is going, you can start finding ways to cut back.

 I don’t mind a little sacrifice to save money.
 I’ll gladly keep the thermostat a few degrees lower during the cooler months to keep my electric bill down.
 I don’t eat out too much, and I stick to classic pieces in my wardrobe so I can mix and match to maximize the number of outfits I can create.
 But there are some things I’m not willing to compromise on: top-rated car seats for my kids, all-natural lip balm, a high-quality ice cream scoop (seriously, I wrote an entire post about an ice cream scoop once).